 While the grinding and brewing process couldn’t be faster, the machine does take around 5 minutes to warm up once switched on.
 Use the auto on and auto off timer wisely so you don’t have to wait.

 The machine does a great job of keeping itself clean but you’re going to need to clean out the coffee grounds yourself, as well as a good descale cycle every year.
 They’ve made a lot of the parts removable and they’re all dishwasher-safe which makes cleaning and maintenance a lot easier than other machines.

 The Bottom Line

 It’s hard to pick an overall favourite, because they’re all perfect for different uses.
 So it’s over to you.

 Coffee Maker or Espresso Machine with built-in grinder?
 Drip or Single-Cup?
 Budget friendly or all-in?
 Made with BPA-free plastic or stainless steel?
 Compact and portable or big on features like SCAA-certified brewers?

-There are a some very important features to consider before you make your choice, but I hope with my selection, the comparison table and detailed guiding instructions you find one that’s idea for your needs!
+There are some very important features to consider before you make your choice, but I hope with my selection, the comparison table and detailed guiding instructions you find one that’s ideal for your needs!

 So, do you prefer coffee makers with grinders?
 Or espresso machines?
 Please leave a comment below and tell us why.

 If you’re exploring the different ways of brewing coffee, we’ve rounded up the best coffee makers according to their function and features.
 See our list below: